Shivasharane Nambekka: Production

 The film was produced by B. R. Panthulu under his own banner Padmini Pictures and was directed by P. Neelakantan.

 The film was dubbed into Tamil with the title Sivasakthi and was released in 1956.

 Soundtrack

 The music was composed by T. G. Lingappa for both Kannada and Tamil versions.
+All the tunes for all the songs for both languages are the same.